Flood Warning issued for Delta, Hopkins by NWS - News Break

 Flood Warning issued for Delta, Hopkins by NWS

-Effective: 2021-05-26 08:49:00 CDT Expires: 2021-05-28 15:40:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-28 08:33:00 CDT Expires: 2021-05-29 21:18:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
-Target Area: Delta; Hopkins The Flood Warning continues for the following rivers in Texas South Sulphur River Near Cooper affecting Hopkins and Delta Counties.
+Target Area: Delta; Hopkins The Flood Warning is extended for the following rivers in Texas South Sulphur River Near Cooper affecting Hopkins and Delta Counties.
 Additional information is available at www.weather.gov/fwd.
-The Flood Warning is now in effect until Friday afternoon The Flood Warning continues for the South Sulphur River Near Cooper. * Until Friday afternoon. * At 8:15 AM CDT Wednesday the stage was 18.2 feet. * Flood stage is 16.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected remain steady around 18 feet for much of the day, but begin falling this evening.
-It should fall below flood stage early Friday morning. * Impact...At 16.0 feet, Minor out of bank flooding will occur.
-A few rural roads will begin to flood.
-Minor flooding will occur to farm and ranch land adjacent to the river.alerts.weather.gov
+The Flood Warning is now in effect until late tomorrow evening The Flood Warning continues for the South Sulphur River Near Cooper. * Until Saturday evening. * At 8:15 AM CDT Friday the stage was 20.6 feet. * Flood stage is 16.0 feet. * Moderate flooding is occurring and moderate flooding is forecast. * Forecast...The river is expected to fall below flood stage late tomorrow morning and continue falling to near 13 feet Wednesday morning. * Impact...At 20.0 feet, Moderate out of bank flooding will occur along the river reach.
+A few rural roads will be flooded.
+Moderate flooding will occur on farm and ranch land adjacent to the river.alerts.weather.gov